Volunteer Force (New Zealand): The New Zealand Wars

 The Volunteer Force Act 1865 established the Volunteer Force and laid out a system which would largely survive until 1910.
 As was done in 1862, the volunteer corps were once again required to disband and reenlist under the new regulations.
 The volunteers had a large degree of freedom in contrast to the militia.
 Each corps could define its own rules concerning civil affairs, financial matters, the admission of members and could even elect their own officers.
-Membership of the volunteers was open, unlike the militia, to Maori and the only restraint on membership was that officers be British subjects.
+Membership of the volunteers was open, unlike the militia, to Māori and the only restraint on membership was that officers be British subjects.
 Basic equipment was provided by the government, although uniforms had to be provided privately, either by the volunteers themselves or at cost to the unit.
 Volunteers were also not paid, except for when they went on "actual service" (i.e. service during a conflict), but corps did receive an annual allowance based on the size of its membership.
 The government did, however, provide a major incentive to volunteers with the passing of the Volunteer Land Act 1865.
 Under the scheme, volunteers became qualified for a remission from the price of any land purchased from the crown.
 The remission was valued at £30 after a total of five years service, but a further £5 could also be acquired for ever six months of active service.

 Both the unit allowance and the land price remission was reliant on volunteers being "efficient" (i.e. suitably trained and able to perform their duties).
 Training of the volunteers, however, was irregular with no explicit guidelines.
 The corps commander set the standards for what constituted being efficient in their corps, even though they might not themselves be competent to make such a decision.
 The problem was troubled further by the fact that, as an elected role, the commanders position was reliant on their popularity with the men.

 The 1865 Act was also the first time that a volunteer corps was explicitly defined.
 A corps was to consist of either: a troop or company of artillery, a troop of cavalry, a company of engineers, a Rifle Company, a company of Naval Volunteers or a Fire Brigade.
 Each corps was required to maintain a minimum membership or face being disbanded, likewise an upper limit on size was also applied.
 The exact size requirements varied through the existence of the Volunteer Force, but corps were generally constrained to be between around 40 to 100 men.